Why on earth would you need a real estate lawyer just to refinance a mortgage?

 - Is the interest rate fixed or variable?
 Will you owe more at the end of the year if interest rates go up but your monthly mortgage payments are fixed?
 In other words, if you haven’t covered the full costs of the principal by year’s end?

-Your lawyer has certain responsibilities when it comes to finalizing your mortgage refinancing.
-They review the new loan and its terms and conditions.
-That includes the details of actions your lender can take if you intentionally or accidentally default on your mortgage, such as not paying the mortgage, property taxes or strata fees when they are due.
-Your lawyer has your back if your mortgage agreement includes any unusual fees or charges.
+Your lawyer has certain responsibilities for finalizing a mortgage refinance.
+They review the new loan, and its terms and conditions.
+That includes the details of actions your lender can take if you intentionally or accidentally default on your mortgage, such as not paying the mortgage, property taxes, or common element fees when they are due.
+Your lawyer has your back if your mortgage refinance agreement includes any unusual fees or charges.

 Registering the New Mortgage

-Your lawyer can register the new mortgage electronically and prepare mortgage directions for where the money will go.
+Axess Law can register a new mortgage electronically and prepare mortgage directions for where the money will go.
 Your existing lender will be paid off from the new mortgage funds.
+When to refinance vs renew.

 Getting the Property Deed

-The property title search checks for financial liens (debts you owe before you can get clear title).
-If desired, your lawyer can add others, such as a spouse, partner or family member, to the title.
+Your real estate lawyer searches title to your property for financial liens (debts you owe before you can get clear title).
+If desired, your lawyer can add others, such as a spouse, partner, or family member, to the title.
 A statutory declaration that the property title is clear and free is part of the final documents you receive.
+Gifts of property exempt from property taxes.

 Preventing Conflicts of Interest

 Many lenders will pay your legal fees to get your business.
-If your lawyer is acting for both you and your lender, they will prepare an acknowledgement of conflict of interest for you to sign.
+If a real estate lawyer is acting for both you and your lender, they will prepare an acknowledgement of conflict of interest for you to sign.
 Now that was easier than you thought.
+Is your realtor in a conflict of interest?

 Sign Refinancing Documents for Your Mortgage

 Axess Law Ontario real estate lawyers sign bank documents to make your mortgage refinancing deal legal.
 Online video calls are available anywhere in Ontario, at times convenient for you, 7 days a week.
-Book an appointment by dialing toll-free to 1-877-552-9377 or 647-479-0118 in Toronto or using our online booking form.
-Our experienced Ontario lawyers can meet you in person at our Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland law offices.
+Book an appointment by dialing toll-free to 1-877-552-9377 or 647-479-0118 in Toronto, or using our online booking form.
+Our experienced Ontario lawyers can meet you in person at any of our conveniently located Greater Toronto Area or Ottawa offices.

 Click here to learn more about Axess Law’s real estate law services.